Dear Prospective Educator,

 - Review the sample skills courses provided by the ACA from Level 1 Kayaking and all Level 2-4 River Kayaking Courses.
 Although these are suggested course outlines, the ACA allows you to teach “in part or in whole,” just not beyond your “body of knowledge.”
 Pay special attention to the first page of each course outline, as these are your requirements and student criteria for each course.
 This includes your course venue and student to teacher ratios.

 - Read through the River Kayak Day Trip Leading Assessment and complete the exam at the end of the document.
 As an ACA L4 Instructor, you will be certified to teach this course and should, therefore, be familiar with the exam questions.
-Bring your completed exam to your class with you.
+Print and bring your completed exam to your class with you.

 - ACA course reporting.
 There are a couple of key pieces of paperwork you’ll need to be familiar with.
 In order to maintain your certification, you need to report at least 2 courses (at least one of those at your highest level of certification) to ACA every four years (plus a few other requirements).
 You can report these courses very easily using either online or hard copy report forms.
 All of the forms you’ll need are on this web page.
 If you teach a class that is not insured with ACA insurance (Yes, that’s OK if you don’t want to use ACA insurance), you can use the EZ Skills report form online.
 If you do use ACA insurance, you need to provide just a little more info using the Skills Course Report Form online or via hard copy.
 You will not be able to maintain your certification if you do not report at least two courses every four years to the ACA office.
 Please report every course you teach.
 It helps ACA to maintain its position with government agencies like the Coast Guard as the national leader and authority on paddle sports to be able to demonstrate how many students ACA programs educate.
 Our friend and Instructor Trainer Educator, Larry Ausley at Triangle Kayak has published how-to videos on course registration and reporting as well as an article on “Maintaining your ACA Instructor Certification” for your reference.